antonhornquist/grrr-rb/README.md

 ## Installation

 Download and install dependency [serialoscclient-rb](http://github.com/antonhornquist/serialoscclient-rb).
-Place it in a folder adjacent to the grrr-rb folder.

 Download grrr-rb.
 Add the ```lib``` folder of grrr-rb to the Ruby load path.